-There’s no legal requirement to have a period of probation, however they can often useful for both employee and employer to work out if they have made the right decision and fit with company and role.
+There’s no legal requirement to have a period of probation, however they can often be useful for both employee and employer to work out if they have made the right decision and fit with the company and role.

 The final step before letting your new recruit through the door is to set out an induction day and plan any training that might need to be done.

 Induction day should focus on helping your new employee get to grips with everything quickly, so they can start to become an effective member of the team.
 Particular allowances should be made for those returning to work after a long time off, or those starting work for the first time.

 New recruits will want to know a lot about your company, so might want to consider having an information pack ready, including details on health and safety, copies of their contract, a statement of company rules and the location of building facilities etc.

 First impressions count, so make sure you do everything you can to make your new employee feel at ease.

 Fundamental leadership lessons

 When you (inevitably) become so successful that you need to take on an employee yourself, you’ll find that management is pretty tricky and there’s a real risk of the hater becoming the hated, if you’re not careful.

 There are a lot of things that influence how much you enjoy your job, but one of the most important is how you get on with your boss.

 So how can you avoid losing the respect of your employee?